 Any time you log in, you’ll land on the Leagues page.
 This page lists all the leagues associated with your account.

 Create a league by clicking the blue “New League” button in the top right corner of the page.
 Then, enter the settings for your league and submit.
-From the Leagues page, click it’s name and you’ll be taken to the league dashboard: the central resource for everything happening in this league.
+From the Leagues page, click a league name to enter the dashboard: the central resource for everything happening in this league.

-When students are added to a league, they have the ability to create a team.
+Students can create a team after being added to a league.
 This is available in the “My Team” section at the bottom of the league dashboard.

 Once they are a team owner, students can not be added to any other team.
 They also have the ability to add other students as owners to their team.
 Having multiple owners for a team is useful if you’re using Fantasy Congress as a group project.

 As an educator, you can edit and delete any student team.
 From the league dashboard, click the team’s name and then click the gray “Edit Settings” button.
 This will allow you to change the team’s name, add or remove owners, or delete the team entirely.